Getting Economic Operators Authorised

 3. Before proceeding it would be helpful to identify the benefits to you of getting authorised.
 These would fall under the following headings:

-c) Customs simplifications; when the Union Customs Code becomes effective, AEOs will not have to provide a guarantee or duty deferment on some Customs procedures (IPR, Customs warehousing, temporary admission).
+c) Customs simplifications; AEOs will not have to provide a guarantee or duty deferment on some Customs procedures (IPR, Customs warehousing, temporary admission).
 You will be aware how significant a cash-flow advantage this could be to you.

-5. Go on line and print off the C117 (application form) and C118 (questionnaire) from the HMRC web site.
+5. Go on line and print off the C117 (application form) and C118 (questionnaire) from the HMRC web site; they will provide an invaluable template for completing the online application.
 You will also find detailed guides and a reference to Business Link which also provides user friendly guides.
 Reading through the C117, you will see that you have most of the answers at your fingertips – so far so good.
-Now go to the C118 sections 1 to 5.
-If you apply for AEOC then you will have to complete sections 1 to 4.
-If you apply for a full Authorisation, then you will also have to complete Section 5 -Safety and Security.
+Now go to the C118 sections 1 to 6.
+If you apply for AEOC then you will have to complete sections 1 to 5.
+If you apply for a full Authorisation, then you will also have to complete Section 6 -Safety and Security.

 6. The way forward is not a total “belt and braces” examination of your business and all its procedures; just mark down what section of the C118 you cannot answer, or where there is a written procedure required, where one might be known to you and your staff but not yet written down.
 This methodology should help you to instigate a top-down approach to target what needs to be brought up to scratch for the C118.